qualitydixon/wordify/README.md

 # react-kickstart
-A very basic ReactJS project.
-This was made to save time setting up react-router, webpack, babel, etc. Credit to Tyler McGinnis and his excellent [React Fundamentals course](https://github.com/ReactjsProgram/React-Fundamentals).
-This is essentially a copy of one of the branches from his course.
+A basic ReactJS project.
+This was made to save time setting up react-router, webpack, babel, less, etc. Credit to Tyler McGinnis and his excellent [React Fundamentals course](https://github.com/ReactjsProgram/React-Fundamentals).
+This is essentially a modified version of one of the branches from his course.

 ## Instructions